8enmann/webtendo/README.md

 # webtendo
 Nintendo is great because everyone sits in a room and plays games together, but why buy a console?
 Why limit to 4 players?
 Everyone has a phone that can turn into a controller, and at least a laptop for the main screen.
 Let's bring in-person multiplayer to the web!
+And because the framework is as vanilla as possible, it should be easy to port existing games.

-[Heroku demo](http://webtendo.herokuapp.com) (iOS browser is broken since it doesn't support browser WebRTC, [native app on iTunes]()([src](https://github.com/8enmann/WebtendoClient))
+[Heroku demo](http://webtendo.herokuapp.com) (iOS browser is broken since it doesn't support browser WebRTC, [native app on iTunes](https://itunes.apple.com/us/app/webtendo/id1180349310)([src](https://github.com/8enmann/WebtendoClient)))

 ## Run
 ```bash